Sharp multiple testing boundary for sparse sequences: Sharp boundaries: arbitrary signal strengths and beyond Gaussian noise

-The remarks made just after Theorem~\ref{thm-adapt-r} also apply here: for the BH procedure, it can handle the case $\Lambda_\infty=1$ while the polynomial sparsity assumption can be somewhat relaxed, while the $\ell$-value procedure (with $t\leq 3/4$) also handles $\Lambda_\infty=1$ by adding the polynomial sparsity assumption.
-In addition to these remarks, we conjecture that the $\ell$-value procedure also achieves the bound with Subbotin noise, but proving it would require substantial extra technical work, so we refrain from presenting such a result here.
+Let us remark that the $\ell$-value procedure also achieves the bound in the Gaussian case with multiple signal levels: see Section~\ref{sec:proof-lvals}.
+We conjecture that the $\ell$-value procedure also achieves the bound in the Subbotin model, and possibly even in the general noise model under Assumption~\ref{ass:generalnoise}, but proving this would require substantial extra technical work.

-The following result shows that, still in the general framework of this section, the FNR is the dominating term at the boundary when focusing on sparsity preserving procedures.
-Both the BH procedure and empirical Bayes $\ell$-value procedure are sparsity preserving hence achieve the bound adaptively under the conditions of Theorem~\ref{thm-adapt-r_subbotin}.
+The following result, proved in Section~\ref{thm-notrade-Subbotin}, shows that the FNR is the dominating term at the boundary when focusing on sparsity preserving procedures even in the general framework of this section.
+Recall that the BH procedure is sparsity preserving (proved in Section~\ref{sec:sparsitypreserving}), hence achieves the bounds of Theorem~\ref{thm-notrade-Subbotin} adaptively under the conditions of Theorem~\ref{thm:BHpointwise}.